What is Gardner syndrome?

 Colectomy is recommended once polyps appear.

-Gardner syndrome = FAP + (osteoma and soft tissue tumours)
+Gardner syndrome = FAP + (osteoma and soft tissue tumors)

 Additional